FrankBeatrice/modern-owl/terms-conditions.md

 ---
 title: T&C
-headline: Behold our FAQ
+headline: Terms & Conditions
-introduction: All right, friends.
-Let’s do this.
-This section will cover basic, frequently asked questions for e-commerce merchants.
+introduction: "All right, friends.
+This section covers the things you agree to when utilizing VTN's services.  \nP.s Thanks for your business! "
 questions:
-- question: ALLERGIES
-  answer: "We are not always able to accommodate for all allergies prior to your order.
-    \ \nPlease check with us first if you have any concerns or questions by contacting us @ VelocityTrainingNutrition@gmail.com  \nWe will do our best to craft the perfect meal for you & your fam.  \nWhether that means you yourself, your friends, relatives &\\\\or   \nanimal companions. "
 - question: SECTION A - DISCLAIMER AND LIABILITY WAIVER
   answer: "By using VTN Meals products or services, you acknowledge that you are doing
     so at your own risk, and have consulted with your doctor or other health professional